Buying a house in Brampton is becoming more and more challenging as inventory is at an all-time low with prices increasing at an unprecedented rate.

 You will be asked to fill out a mortgage application.
 Your lender will do a thorough analysis of your credit report and look at your ability to purchase a property.
-It’s important to note, however that while many buyers are opting to go in firm when making an offer, having a pre-approval does not guarantee a full approval.
-It is strongly suggested that you speak with your lender to discuss the risks of buying a home in Brampton without a full approval.
+It’s important to note, however, that while many buyers are opting to go in firm when making an offer, having a pre-approval does not guarantee full approval.
+It is strongly suggested that you speak with your lender to discuss the risks of buying a home in Brampton without full approval.

 Do a professional inspection

 It is highly recommended that you have a home inspection done on the property before going in firm on an offer.
-Note, most sellers in Brampton will allow buyers to do home inspection prior to the presentation date.
+Note, most sellers in Brampton will allow buyers to do a home inspection prior to the presentation date.
 Alarm bells should go off if they deny your request for a home inspection.